-The main task of the joint technical committee is to prepare International Standards.
+In the field of information technology, ISO and IEC have established a joint technical committee, ISO/IEC JTC 1.
 Draft International Standards adopted by the joint technical committee are circulated to national bodies for voting.
 Publication as an International Standard requires approval by at least 75 % of the national bodies casting a vote.